Outer Banks (TV series): Filming

 Co-creator Jonas Pate envisioned filming in Wilmington, North Carolina, but Netflix opted not to film the show there because of the state's House Bill 2 legislation.
 Principal photography for the first season began on May 1, 2019, in Charleston, South Carolina including James Island, Johns Island, Kiawah Island, Morris Island Lighthouse (interior), and Hunting Island Lighthouse (exterior).
 Filming for the second season began on August 31, 2020, and concluded on April 2, 2021.
 Filming for the third season began on February 15, 2022, and concluded on September 17, 2022.
 Filming for the fourth season began on June 17, 2023.
 Filming locations include greater Wilmington for the first time in the series' history.

 On the week of July 14, 2023, production was suspended due to the commencement of the 2023 SAG-AFTRA strike.
 The series later resumed production in North Carolina on November 20, 2023.
 In February 2024, the series filmed for a month in Morocco, including the cities of Essaouira and Ouarzazate.
 Filming for the fourth season concluded on June 20, 2024.
 Filming for the fifth and final season began on June 20, 2025.

-On October 22, 2025, it was reported that Jonas Pate allegedly physically and verbally assaulted a female production assistant on set while filming in Dubrovnik, Croatia with Chase Stokes and Madelyn Cline intervening.
+On October 22, 2025, it was reported that Jonas Pate allegedly screamed at a female production assistant and grabbed her by the shoulders on set while filming in Dubrovnik, Croatia, with Chase Stokes and Madelyn Cline intervening.
+Filming for the final season concluded on December 19, 2025, with cast members sharing emotional goodbyes on social media.

 Release

 The first season of Outer Banks premiered on April 15, 2020.
 The second season premiered on July 30, 2021.
 The third season premiered on February 23, 2023.
 The fourth season premiered in two parts, with the first being released on October 10, 2024, and the second on November 7, 2024.
-The fifth and final season is scheduled to premiere in 2026.
+The fifth and final season premiered on August 20, 2026.